Aged care to Indonesia

 In September 2014, a new association of Indonesia Senior Living Association (ASLI) was established.
 ASLI is an industry organisation formed by a group of industry, government, and senior citizen support groups focused on improving quality of life for seniors in Indonesia.
 The first Senior Living Industry Conference was held in 2015 and brings together stakeholders to develop the quality of senior living facilities and services in Indonesia.

 - Potential opportunities exist for the professional training of geriatric nurses and caregivers.

 - There is demand for medical devices for the elderly including physiotherapy equipment, mobility aids and other rehabilitation products for home care.
 These products are required as a complement to minimal invasive treatment.

 - There is the opportunity to build high-end senior living facilities centred on clustered housing estates for elderly care.
 There are a number of major developers who are aggressively operating in the field of healthcare services, but have limited expertise in seniors living field.
-Australian aged care provider, Living Well Communities have entered the Indonesian market through JV partnership with Jaya Property Group.
-The first LWC project will open at the end of 2018.
+Australian aged care provider, Living Well Communities have entered the Indonesian market and had established joint project with several Indonesian property developers to develop senior living houses.

 - Potential demand exists for aged-care counselling services to manage age-related psychological conditions and to provide health education to the elderly.

 - Additionally, there are opportunities for consulting services to help Indonesia’s retirement residences, nursing homes and aged care facilities reach international standards.